camayal/Datataxa/README.md

 $doExtraction = False;<== Switch to True to do the extraction of genbank.
 False when extraction is finished.
 $doMetasearch = True ;<== Switch to True to do the meta search, only when the entire extraction is completed.
 False when extraction is in progress.
 ```
-This step is faster and the results will be saved in `Metasearch_in_RESULTFILE.csv`
+This step is faster and the results will be saved in `Metasearch_in_RESULTFILE.csv` in the same folder of your species list file and results file.

+To run the code, in SciTE Editor, go to the menu "Tools" > "Go", or simple press F5 key.

 ### Configure the script in advance mode
 You can extract the metadata that you want with the script, for example: institution, authors, journal, depends of your interests, for that some changes need to be added in the script.
 For that follow the commentaries in the script to modify the type of information that you want to extract.
 Also you would need some information about the XML structure from ENTREZ API (https://www.ncbi.nlm.nih.gov/books/NBK25497/).